 Fire and explosion

+Fires and explosions in the mining industry have been prevalent in both open-cut and underground mines.
 The Queensland Mines Inspectorate reports that of a total of 228 fires recorded in the 12 months to July 2007, a whooping 161 (71%) of these related to vehicular fires.
 This data is reflective of outcomes across the mining sector, with a rise in the number of safety issues arising from the increasing number of vehicles on site.

-Queensland Chief Inspector of Mines, Gavin Taylor, says that a number of commonplace hazards are predominantly causal to vehicular fires in diesel engines: heated surfaces; heat-affected pressurised oil and fuel lines and loose or leaky components resulting from vehicular vibration.
+Former Queensland Chief Inspector of Mines, Gavin Taylor, once stated that a number of commonplace hazards are predominantly causal to vehicular fires in diesel engines: heated surfaces; heat-affected pressurised oil and fuel lines and loose or leaky components resulting from vehicular vibration.
 Mr Taylor advocated for greater vigilance to be exercised in the maintenance of vehicles, observing that the routine replacement of hoses before imminent failure and change out of critical components, such as the turbocharger, are simple and easily achieved preventative measures.

 With the potential for mine explosions most possible in underground coal mining ventures, viz the Sago mine explosion in the United States, the Moura No 2 explosion in Queensland and the Pike River event in New Zealand, ACARP (the Australian Coal Association Research Program) conducted a study into best practice risk management practices to prevent the occurrence of a similar event.